 For seniors with vision insurance, it’s likely your plan covers all or most of the cost of a yearly eye exam.
 Our eye doctors accept most vision plans, and we’re happy to do a free benefits check and explain what’s covered.
 We also take CareCredit for eye exams (among other products and services).

-Without insurance, an eye exam costs $49 at all Wisconsin Vision locations.
-Terms and conditions apply to promotional eye exam pricing - please see offer details.
+Without insurance, an eye exam costs $49 at all Wisconsin Vision locations (terms and conditions apply to promotional eye exam pricing).

 Does Medicare cover eye exams for seniors?